Everybody likes the winner, except us!

-Updated on 10/21/2018
+Updated on 09/06/2022

 Jules André Peugeot was born in Etupes, France, on June 11, 1893.
-He had a relatively normal upbringing with little incident until the war came about and he was called up for his compulsory national military service, like most other young men at the time.
+He had a relatively normal upbringing with little incident until the prospect of war came about and he was called up for his compulsory national military service like most other young men at the time.
 Just before being called up for service, Peugeot had recently passed his schoolteacher certification exam and had been offered a teaching position at a school in Villers.

 Just before 10 AM, one of Peugeot’s men, a sentry who was at his post about 50 meters up the road east of their billet, saw the German patrol trotting up and raised the alarm.
 Peugeot and 4 of his fellow soldiers ran out of the billet and saw the patrol approach the sentry.
-The sentry almost met his end right there when Mayer rode up and slashed at him with a sword.
+The sentry almost met his end right there when Mayer rode up to him and slashed at the soldier with a sword.
 Luckily for the French sentry, the blade only cut through his coat and didn’t injure him.
 He then managed to escape further butchering because of what occurred next.

 Instead of immediately opening fire on the Germans, Peugeot moved ahead, yelled at the Germans to stop, commanded them to lay down their arms, and told them that they were under arrest.
-Since war had not been declared, it wasn’t an unreasonable course of action for Peugeot to not shoot the Germans on sight, since the absolute last thing they wanted to do was to escalate an already tense political situation.
-At the same time, they couldn’t just let this German patrol trot around the French countryside slashing at soldiers with swords and scaring the bejesus out of people.
+Since war had not officially been declared, it wasn’t an unreasonable course of action for Peugeot to not shoot the Germans on sight, since the absolute last thing they wanted to do was to escalate an already tense political situation.
+At the same time, they couldn’t just let this German patrol trot around the French countryside slashing at soldiers and scaring the bejesus out of people.

 For his actions at Joncherey and for being the first French soldier to die in the war, Peugeot was posthumously awarded the Croix de Guerre (literally the “Cross of War”, a medal given for bravery during wartime), which in France is a pretty huge honor.